bytewriter/check-common-ups/README.md

 # check-common-ups
-this file: README.md
+this file: README.md<br/>
-snmp checks for common UPS with perfdata (currently APC or CyberPower) auto detect UPS brand, and run snmp checks for icinga2.
+snmp checks for common UPS with perfdata (currently APC or CyberPower)<br/>
+auto detect UPS brand, and run snmp checks for icinga2.
 Should also work for nagios and icinga1

 THE PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT